sonu-dev/ai-work/README.md

 **It is an text based summarizer using RAG, Ollama llama3 model and Streamlit UI**

+## MCP Server

+The Model Context Protocol (MCP) allows applications to provide context for LLMs in a standardized way, separating the concerns of providing context from the actual LLM interaction. <br><br>
+**Creating a Model Context Protocol (MCP) using https://modelcontextprotocol.github.io/python-sdk**

-How to run tools locally:
+### How to run projects locally:

 - python -m venv venv
 - .\venv\Scripts\activate